-LeTourneau University is seeking a Vice President & Director of Athletics (VPDA) to begin August 15th, 2021.
+LeTourneau University is seeking a Vice President & Director of Athletics (VPDA).
 This is a full-time, 12-month position reporting directly to the president.
 We seek a bold and dynamic leader who inspires coaches, staff and student-athletes to expand their commitment to excellence in all they do, but especially spiritually, academically, athletically and personally.
 The VPDA will help us build on LeTourneau University’s recent successes and growing reputation as a leader in the American Southwest Conference (ASC) and Division III of the NCAA.

 The VPDA is a member of the President’s Cabinet (executive team).
 In coordination with the Vice President for Student Affairs, Vice President for Enrollment, and the Provost & Vice President for Academic Affairs, the VPDA ensures a vibrant partnership between the academic, co-curricular, and athletic programs of the institution.
 The VPDA is the chief administrative officer of the Athletic Department and provides leadership, direction and operational management for all aspects of the university’s athletic programs for women and men.
 Additionally, the director will cultivate and enhance relationships within the university community and East Texas to uphold and promote the mission of LeTourneau University; this includes building friendships and fundraising for LeTourneau athletics.